cypress-io/cypress-documentation/source/guides/testing-strategies/aws-cognito.md

 ## What is Amazon Cognito?

 {% url "Amazon Cognito" https://aws.amazon.com/cognito %} is an authentication provider apart of {% url "Amazon Web Services (AWS)" https://aws.amazon.com %}.

 It "lets you add user sign-up, sign-in, and access control to your web and mobile apps quickly and easily" and scales to millions of users and supports sign-in with social identity providers, such as Facebook, Google, and Amazon, and enterprise identity providers via SAML 2.0."

-Testing applications deployed with {% url "Amazon Cognito" https://aws.amazon.com/cognito %} can use different strategies; mocking and testing the full stack.

 ## Programmatic Authentication with Amazon Cognito